Finding and adding people successfully to your startup team is a key skill and set of processes you need to master for growth.

-You should prioritize the management hires first.
+You should prioritize adding people who can help manage hires first.
 Not absolutely, in the sense that you should hire strong people, against a plan, whenever you find them.
 But in general it’s a better idea for a couple of reasons

 - They give you more bandwidth for the hiring process.